 We get the following result.

-Apply the above same formula to all the cells to get new salary value.
+Apply the formula above to all the cells to get the new salary value.

 Let me explain to you how this formula works.